DgKincaid/matcher/README.md

 - `GET    /v1/likes/:userId` Get all the users that like the :userId user
 - `POST   /v1/likes` Create a new like relationship

 Uses docker to run both a postgres DB and the golang application.
+On `docker-compose up` will run make docker-fresh which first cleans the DB (deletes the data) and then seeds it with new test data.

+Using a VS Code extension `https://github.com/Huachao/vscode-restclient` this allows you to run CURL commands within vscode from the http.rest file.

 ## Structure

 Loosely modeled after Clean Architecture https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html